-The Board has carried out an annual evaluation of its own performance and that of its Committees as well as performance of the Directors individually.
-Feedback was sought by way of structured questionnaires covering various aspects in line with the Guidance Note on Board evaluation issued by the Securities and Exchange Board of India vide its circular dated January 5, 2017 and performance evaluation was carried out based on the responses received from the Directors.
+During the year, feedback was sought by way of structured questionnaires covering various aspects in line with the Guidance Note on Board evaluation issued by the Securities and Exchange Board of India vide its circular dated January 5, 2017 like, Board oversight and effectiveness, performance of Board Committees, Board skills and structure, etc. Performance evaluation was carried out by the Lead Independent Director based on the responses received from the Directors.

-(l) Disclosures regarding re-appointment of Directors:
+(l) Disclosures regarding appointment / re-appointment of Directors: